Since our wedding three years ago, eight marriages have taken place within our social circles.

 I don’t purport to know anything about what goes on in anyone’s marriage.
 You can never know what is happening behind closed doors.
-All I can speak of is just the inexplicable and overwhelming feeling of sadness I experienced after hearing of the latest casualty just this past weekend.
+All I can speak on is simply the melancholy I felt after hearing of the latest Couples Casualty just this past weekend.

 Divorce happens.
 I get that.
 I would never proclaim that people should stay married no matter what.
 Of course there are always valid reasons for a divorce.
-Even if the reason is simply that you just don’t want to be married anymore–well, that’s still valid.
-That may actually rank up there as a great reason because why stay in a marriage if you truly don’t want to be in it?
+Even if the reason is simply that you just don’t want to be married anymore–well, that’s still a valid reason, perhaps even a great reason, because why stay in a marriage if you truly don’t want to be in it?
 That’s not fair to your spouse or even to yourself.
-But there’s just something gnawing at me about the dissolution of unions after two or three years; something that, honest-goodness, I am left in earnest to sincerely wonder: if the reason for divorce falls anywhere under the umbrella of “irreconcilable differences”, then can you really already know that to be true?
+So… I get it.
+But even so, there’s just something gnawing at me specifically about the dissolution of unions that occur after only two or three years; something that, honest-to-goodness, I am left in earnest to sincerely wonder: if the reason for divorce falls anywhere under the umbrella of “irreconcilable differences”, then can you really already know that to be true?

-I don’t know about anyone else, but for us, even with the regular, everyday run- of- the- mill squabbles, the first two years (which included two babies under two!) was still essentially our honeymoon phase.
-It wasn’t even until the second or third year before we had a clash so aggrandized that it took my breath away and caused an immediate “OMG am I heading for divorce already?” type of panic.
+For us, even with the regular, everyday run- of- the- mill squabbles, the first two years (which included two babies under two!) was still essentially our honeymoon phase.
+It wasn’t even until the second or third year before we had a clash so monumental that it took my breath away and caused an immediate “OMG am I heading for divorce already?” type of panic.
 And truthfully, that panic was real.
 Maybe that’s everyone’s first thought when such a fight occurs.
-And because that panic is so deep and palpable, it can be hard to see beyond that.
+And because that panic is so deep and palpable, it can be extremely hard to see beyond that.
 The fear even mounted as days went by and the anger was not dissipating.
-Still the tension was so great that we couldn’t even attempt for two seconds to be in the same room, let along speak to one another.
+The tension was so great that we couldn’t even attempt for two seconds to be in the same room, let alone speak to one another.
 It was a dark and scary period, to say the least.
 For a newlywed experiencing that for the first time, I can genuinely see how such an incident could spur on thoughts of ending the marriage.

 But, as all storms do, it eventually passed.
 Finally, cooler heads prevailed and allowed for meaningful communication.
 Not that every issue was fixed.
-I’m not sure that they ever can all go away.
-Our generation has delayed marriage and has already lived on our own for extended periods of time well into our post-college adulthood that we would be hard-pressed to think there is much we can “change” about the other at this point.
-What I’m learning is that is possible to better adapt to him and to worry only about changing and controlling my own behaviors and (re)actions.
+And I’m not sure that they will ever all go away.
+In marriage we may have “become one” but we will always and forever still be two different people.
+So much of our generation has delayed marriage and has already lived on their own well into post-college adulthood that one would be hard-pressed to think there is much one can “change” about the other at this point.
+What I’m learning is that is possible to better adapt to his ways and to focus more on changing and controlling only my own behaviors and (re)actions, not his.
 If I had chosen to run at the first sign of a breakdown in communication then I would have already thrown in the towel as well.
-But whenever I would start inching along that line of thinking, it’d quickly be replaced by the thought that calling it quits after just 2-3 yrs just seemed so…premature.
-And I would think to myself, have I really even been married long enough for me to come to so foregone a conclusion?
-Thinking back on all our time together, I would remind myself there is way more good than just this small finite blip.
-With that perspective, even in my deepest moments of anger, I was able to acknowledge that to give up at this early of a stage was an idea that just didn’t make much sense.
+But whenever I would start inching along that line of thinking, it’d quickly be replaced by the thought of calling it quits after just 2-3 years just seeming so…premature.
+And I would think to myself, “Have I really even been married long enough for me to come to so foregone a verdict?”
+Thinking back on all our time together, I would remind myself that there have been way more good times to count than just this small finite glitch.
+And with that perspective, even in my deepest moments of anger, I was able to conclude that giving up at so early a juncture in our alliance just didn’t seem all that logical.

 That was just the first time.

 Look, I can count on one hand how long I’ve been married and still have fingers left over, so at the end of the day, what do I know?
-Not much, and I’ll be the first to acknowledge that.
-But I was fortunate enough to enter matrimony with the wisdom and knowledge bestowed upon me from generations of lasting unions.
-My parents have been married 41 years, my aunts and uncles and other relatives even longer.
-Through them I’ve witnessed firsthand that there’s never been a truer statement than “marriage has its ups and its downs”.
-There have been divorces in my family too.
-And even those experiences, seeing how it unfolded and how they ultimately came to that decision, provided valuable insight as well.
-Through all of these lessons imparted upon me, it is my hope that I am better equipped to know not just when to walk, but when to work.
+Not all that much, and I’ll be the first to acknowledge that.
+But I was fortunate and blessed enough to enter matrimony with the wisdom and knowledge bestowed upon me from generations of lasting unions.
+My parents have been married 41 years, my aunts and uncles, grandparents and other relatives before them even longer.
+Through them all I’ve witnessed firsthand no truer a statement than “marriage has its ups and its downs”.
+And yes, there have also been divorces in my family; some after a few years, some even after decades of marriage.
+But even those experiences, in seeing how it all unfolded and how they ultimately came to that decision, all provided valuable insight as well.
+It is from these familial lessons imparted upon me that I hope I am better equipped to know not just when to walk, but when to work.